2020-21 Management Science & Engineering UG Program

 Operations and Analytics Area (2-4 courses)

-Students choosing O&A as their primary area may also include CS 161, CS 229, and STATS 202 in their selections
+Students choosing O&A as their primary area may also include one of CS 161, CS 229, and STATS 202 in their selections

 Introductory (no prerequisites)